TochukwuEgwuchika/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines outputs the first 10 lines of /etc/passwd
-6-third_line displays the third line of the file iacta 8-cwd_state outouts la -la to file
+6-third_line displays the third line of the file iacta 8-cwd_state outouts la -la to file 9-duplicate_last_line duplicates the last line of text file